Security-Onion-Solutions/securityonion-docs/hypervisor.rst

 .. image:: images/hypervisor/hyper-0.png
   :target: _images/hyper-0.png

+The manager will need to be able to connect to the hypervisor node by name so it will either need a DNS entry or you can manually add an entry in /etc/hosts on the manager.

 Once the new hypervisor node has been accepted into the grid, go to SOC Configuration, click the Options menu, enable advanced settings, and then navigate to ``hypervisor`` settings.
 It should look like this:

 .. image:: images/hypervisor/hyper-1.png